 Agriculture is the problem…and the solution

 Agricultural ammonia emissions disrupt earth’s delicate nitrogen balance is a landmark study conducted by Colorado State University, along with the US EPA, National Park Service and the National Atmospheric Deposition Program, that was released in May 2016.
 The peer-reviewed study, published in Proceedings of the National Academy of Sciences, confirmed what Bion has said for many years: ammonia emissions from livestock waste results in very large quantities of highly-reactive and mobile nitrogen that reenters the watershed and surrounding areas through atmospheric deposition.
+It has recently become widely accepted that more than half of the nitrogen impacts from livestock waste originate as ammonia emissions.

 The nitrogen from ammonia emissions deposits everywhere: forests and fields, roads and waterways, parking lots and rooftops.
 According to the study, ammonia emissions from livestock waste and nitrogen fertilizers have surpassed nitrates (NOx) from fossil fuel emissions “as the dominant source of disruption to the nitrogen cycle”.
 Among the report’s conclusions: “future progress toward reducing U.S. nitrogen deposition will be increasingly difficult without a reduction in ammonia emissions”.